Celia Sawyer: Career

 Sawyer is the owner of a Mayfair interior design company, Celia Sawyer Luxury Interiors.
-Most of its clients are seeking high end luxury designs.

-She is also a property developer, and has an extensive portfolio of investments from London to Barbados.
-She has also invested in several film projects and script development.
+She is also a property developer, and has a portfolio that includes London and Barbados.
+She has also been involved in film development.

-As a dealer, both on and off the big screen, Sawyer collects art and collectables, and has an extensive client base for which she sources rare and beautiful objects, buying and selling for sporting personalities, celebrities and entrepreneurs.
+As a dealer, both on and off the big screen, Sawyer collects art and collectables, and has an extensive client base for which she sources rare objects, buying and selling for sporting personalities, celebrities and entrepreneurs.

 In 2012 she became one of the four dealers in the TV programme Four Rooms.
 Sawyer reveals how she saw a Channel 4 advert asking viewers to send in snaps of their vintage treasures that could appear on the programme.
 Instead of putting forward an intriguing object, Sawyer advertised herself as a curious collectible and emailed her own photo to producers.
 As one of the dealers on Four Rooms, she bids and negotiates for the best possible prices for the treasures on offer.

 Following on from the success of Four Rooms, Sawyer was selected by the BBC to host a new factual prime-time entertainment show for BBC One, titled Your Home in Their Hands, which debuted in September 2014.
 This programme sees amateur designers take over people's homes across the UK for a make-over, often with a twist.
 The show received in excess of 3 million viewers a week.